merlijne77/merlijne77/README.md

 <pre>
 💻 I am a self taught Software Developer
-📝 Main Focus is on Desktop/Mobile applications and building electronic circuits for fun
+📝 Main Focus is on Desktop/Mobile applications and building electronic circuits for fun...
-🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
+	Currently learning game development in Python (Pygame) 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
 	</pre>